telvis07/RepData_PeerAssessment2/report.md

 ### Across the United States, which types of events are most harmful with respect to population health?

 `TORNADO` events have the greatest public health impact if we rank based on `Fatalities`.
-The next greatest event type is `EXCESSIVE HEAT` - which has resulted in 2000 deaths since 1950.
+The next greatest event type is `EXCESSIVE HEAT` - which has caused over 2000 deaths since 1950.

 ```r